Karthikr32/bookmyride/README.md

 **Authorized Roles:** ADMIN
 **Authentication:** JWT Required (See **“Authentication & JWT Usage”** in Technical Architecture)

 #### 📝 Description
-Updating personal profile information is a critical aspect of maintaining accurate and secure management data within the system.
-This endpoint allows `ADMIN`  to modify key details such as full name, email, mobile number, and gender while enforcing strict validation and uniqueness constraints.
-The API ensures that changes are applied safely and consistently, avoiding conflicts with regular user accounts and supporting seamless auditing.
+Updating personal profile information of management user is a critical aspect of maintaining accurate, reliable, and secure management data within the system.
+This endpoint allows **ADMIN** users to modify essential details such as full name, email, mobile number, and gender, while enforcing **strict validation rules and uniqueness constraints** to prevent conflicts or inconsistencies across user accounts.
+By applying changes safely and consistently, the API preserves the integrity of the system and ensures seamless auditing of modifications.
+It also optimizes updates by changing only the fields that have actually been modified, while important updates, such as a full name change, automatically trigger related adjustments like updating the associated username, thereby maintaining consistency throughout the system.
+Overall, this endpoint provides a secure, efficient, and reliable way for administrators to keep management data accurate and up to date.

-Key highlights:
+**Key Highlights**:
 - Validates the currently authenticated **Management user** using `@AuthenticationPrincipal` through `UserPrincipalValidationUtils.validateUserPrincipal()` utility.
 - Email and mobile numbers are checked against existing user accounts to avoid **duplication**.
 - Initially, the system contains dummy placeholders for the admin account.
 This ensures replace those dummy placeholders values with real data.
 - Only fields that have changed are modified, and full name changes trigger automatic username updates.
 - **Security Implementation:**

     - Method is protected using @PreAuthorize("hasRole('ADMIN')").
     - Currently logged-in user details are retrieved via `@AuthenticationPrincipal`.
     - This ensures only the authenticated admin can update their own profile.